FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - REAL
      - EFF value in 0 to 100.

+   * - **geom**
+     - POLYGON
-Correction value + will add

-**geom** POLYGON elevation correction and – will subtract correction.
+     - Correction value + will add elevation correction and – will subtract correction.

 user_elevation_points
 ^^^^^^^^^^^^^^^^^^^^^